tjarosz-stdair/Prophet21Tools/README.md

 ## AR Management

-#### AR Monthly Customer Report
+#### New Customer Report

-The AR Monthly Customer Report is a SQL stored procedure that sends an automated email to the AR department with a list of newly added accounts and a list of possible duplicate accounts.
+The New Customer Report is a SQL stored procedure that sends an automated email to the AR department with a list of newly added accounts and a list of possible duplicate accounts.
 We have this setup as a SQL job that runs on the first of the month.
 This allows the AR team to review new accounts to ensure that our sales order entry team isn't duplicating accounts (by poorly searching for a customer before creating a new account.)
 The AR team can set the credit status and/or merge any accounts that were accidentally duplicated.

-#### AR Payment Receipts
+#### Payment Receipts

-The AR Payment Receipts spreadsheet provides a receipt that can be provided to customers as proof of payment.
-When performing a payment in the cash receipts window, there is no way to generate a receipt to send to the customer.
-This is especially helpfut for payments on-account using credit cards.
+The Payment Receipts spreadsheet provides a receipt that can be provided to customers as proof of payment.
+In P21, when performing a payment in the cash receipts window, there is no way to generate a receipt to send to the customer.
+The payment receipts spreadsheet is especially helpful for payments "on-account" using credit cards since most customers require some kind of receipt for their credit card purchases.

-#### Invoices - Who Printed?
+#### Who Printed Invoice?

 P21 records the date/time an invoice was printed but not which user printed the invoice.
 With a user defined field and a simple modification to the invoice table trigger, you can record the user who printed the invoice.